-- FALSE Display the result with the currency-specific rounding rules (see the table that follows).The calculation precision value is used to calculate the result and the display precision value to display the result.
-FALSE is the default if the full_precision argument is omitted. - TRUE Display the result with all significant digits resulting from the calculation.
+Use FALSE Display the result with the currency-specific rounding rules (so the table that follows).
+The calculation precision value is used calculate the result and the display precision value to display result.
+FALSE is the default if the full_precision argument is omitted.
+TRUE Display the result with all significant digits resulting from the calculation.